thormagnusson/threnoscopeSC/README.md

 ```

 If everything works correctly this should launch the Threnoscope!
+Type this line inside the Threnoscope editor to check if everything works:

+~drones.createDrone(\saw, 2, 3);

+Now drone on!

 Go to:
 https://thormagnusson.github.io/threnoscope/

-for documentation, reference and tutorials!
+for more documentation, reference and tutorials!